 When was the last time you saw a naked dog?
 Sure, most dogs wear a collar of some sort – otherwise where are their owners going to affix their pet’s lead, enabling them to jerk the animal’s head away from an aromatic lamppost or other dog’s bottom?

-I’m no dog behaviourist but I’m sure that even the most retarded dog demonstrates the occasional nuanced behaviour beyond eating, barking and pooing.
+I’m no dog behaviourist but I’m sure that even the most retarded mutt demonstrates the occasional nuanced behaviour beyond eating, barking and shitting.
 But anxious?
 Who really knows?
 Is this the dog’s actual temperament or does the attribution say more about the person at the other end of the lead?

 And what would my jacket say?